pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

     - integrates with existing code
     - new workflow in Xcode dedicated to it
     - interactive online documentation
+- MLKit, new features:
+    - new image saliency
+    - on-device speech (similar to what Google showed at the I/O in May)
+    - text recognition
+    - support for 100+ ML model types
+    - model personalization to let apps update models in the background using anonymized bits of user data
 - new watchOS framework to develop native apps

 ### Hardware announcements